Welcome to Grace.

 Grace takes the Bible seriously but not literally: following a schedule of readings called the lectionary, we read, struggle with, and celebrate most of scripture over a three-year cycle.

 Visitors are welcome and expected.
 We look forward to the ways that your presence will change us, challenge us, enliven us, teach us, and deepen our understanding of God and of neighbor.
 Our prayer is that you will find at Grace what we have found here: healing, belonging, and meaning.
-Together, we will participate in the hard and joyous work of saying “yes” to the Gospel, of building up God’s Kingdom.
+Together, we will participate in the hard and joyous work of saying “yes” to the Gospel, of building up God’s Kingdom, of following Jesus.

 Yours in the Love of Christ,